The Hardest Conversation: Charity Service Closure

 Sustainability is at risk: Funding is precarious or the full cost of delivery is unsustainable.

-It’s part of a routine: You’re conducting a regular portfolio review to ensure all services remain aligned and effective (the ideal scenario!).
+It’s part of a routine: You’re conducting a regular portfolio review to ensure all services remain aligned and effective.

-2. Decision criteria for ending a charity service
+2. Decision criteria for winding down a charity service

-Strategic Fit: How well does this service align with our core mission and current 3-year strategy?
-Is it pulling us towards our goals or away from them?
+Strategic Fit: How well does this service align with our core mission and long-term strategy?

 Impact & Outcomes: What is the evidence that the service is effective?
 Is the trend of its key outcomes improving, stable, or declining?

-Equity & Reach: Who are we reaching effectively?
-More importantly, who is being systemically missed or excluded by the current model?
+Equity & Reach: Who are we reaching effectively and who is being missed by the current model?

 Lived Experience: What are service users (past and present) telling us about its value and their experience?

 Organisational Health: What is the impact of this service on our staff and volunteers?
-Does it create energy or cause burnout?
 What are the risks of continuing, changing, or closing it?

 3. Prepare the evidence snapshot